melwyn95/PreprocLib/README.md

-This signature packages the command-line options as defined by the module `CLI` into an `API` version, both suitable for the standalone preprocessor, and also for any library client, for example, the LIGO compiler.
+This signature packages the command-line options as defined by the module `CLI` into an `API` version, both suitable for the standalone preprocessor, and also for any library client, for example, a compiler.
 This signature also provides two ready-made functions `check_cli` and `preprocess` to check the command-line options and run the preprocessor (on the input specified in the argument `CLI`),